Top 10 Pie Recipes to Celebrate Pie Day

 Cook beef, until no longer pink and you get a nice brown crust, 4 to 5 minutes

-Add gravy mix bring to boil then reduce heat mixture should thicken.
+Add gravy mix bring to a boil, then reduce heat mixture should thicken.

 Spoon beef mixture into pie shell

-Add potatoes using a ice cream scoop to get even coverage
+Add potatoes using an ice cream scoop to get even coverage

 Spread evenly over beef; using a spatula, you can decorate potatoes with lines or peaks.